AndrewJBateman/angular-material-advanced/README.md

 ## :floppy_disk: Setup

 * Install dependencies using `npm i`
-* Run `ng serve` for a dev server.
+* `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-* Run `ng build` to build the project.
+* `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.
-* Run `ng update` to update Angular
+* `ng update` to update Angular
 * Individual modules are selected in the `app.component.html` by commenting out the other modules

 ## :computer: Code Examples

-* Init lifecycle: toggle focus, pass form changes to onChange lifecycle hook
+* Init lifecycle: toggle focus, pass form changes to the onChange lifecycle hook

 ```typescript
 ngOnInit(): void {